supabase/auth/CONTRIBUTING.md

 That lists each migration that was applied.
 Note: there may be more migrations than those listed.

-- Create a `.env` file in the root of the project and copy the following config in [example.env](example.env)
+4. Create a `.env` file in the root of the project and copy the following config in [example.env](example.env)
-- In order to have GoTrue connect to your PostgreSQL database running in Docket, it is important to set a connection string like:
+5. In order to have GoTrue connect to your PostgreSQL database running in Docket, it is important to set a connection string like:

 ```
 DATABASE_URL="postgres://supabase_auth_admin:root@localhost:5432/postgres"
 ```

 > Important: GoTrue requires a set of SMTP credentials to run, you can generate your own SMTP credentials via an SMTP provider such as AWS SES, SendGrid, MailChimp, SendInBlue or any other SMTP providers.

+6. Then finally Start GoTrue
+7. Verify that GoTrue is Available

 ### Starting GoTrue